ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ### Gin

-<p>This template demonstrates building the Gin framework for $partner_full using Go modules.
+<p>This template demonstrates building the Gin framework for Web PaaS using Go modules.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server for data storage.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Gin is a lightweight web framework written in Go that emphasizes performance.</p>

 #### Features